Antimortine/epet-theory/manuscript/02_metaphysics.md

 ## 2.2.
 Choosing Non-Reductive Emergentism

 Within physicalism, EPET rejects strong reductionism and eliminative materialism, adopting instead **non-reductive (emergentist) physicalism** [@kimMakingSenseEmergence1999; @bedauWeakEmergence1997; @claytonMindEmergenceQuantum2004].
 This stance affirms that consciousness and qualia are **real processes** requiring explanation, not elimination.
-Consciousness is viewed as an **emergent process/property**, arising from the complex organization and dynamics of the brain-body-environment system, rather than being inherent in its fundamental components.
+Consciousness is viewed as an **emergent process or property**, arising from the complex organization and dynamics of the brain-body-environment system, rather than being inherent in its fundamental components.

 EPET specifically adheres to **weak (or epistemic) emergence** [@bedauWeakEmergence1997; @chalmersStrongWeakEmergence2006].
 This entails: